 As you can see, a change control process is just one small part of a larger change management plan.
-So while related, the two terms are different.Read: What is change management?
-6 steps to build a successful change management process
+So while related, the two terms are different.Create a change management plan template

 Implementing a change control process can help organize your team with the support of organization software and efficiency around project deliverables and due dates.
 It’s also crucial when considering the consequences of change that isn’t managed effectively.

 A change control process will eliminate confusion around project deliverables and allow the focus to be on executing rather than collecting information.
 This results in increased productivity and efficiency, especially with the help of productivity software.

 Without a process in place, productivity can suffer due to time spent on work about work.
 With limited bandwidth available for the most important work, over one-quarter (26%) of deadlines are missed each week.

 Properly documenting change can help alleviate communication issues.
 When goals and objectives are clearly defined, team communication can flourish.
 Keep in mind, a change control process won’t fix all communication issues.
 It may be helpful to also incorporate work management software to keep communication about projects in one place.